 Districts

-Regulations B-1 B-2 В-3 LI
+Regulations B-1 B-2 B-3 LI

 HEIGHT (maximum in feet) 35 45 None None

 LOT

-Width (minimum in feet) 80 80 80 None

-Coverage, building (maximum as % of lot area) 30 30 30 None
+Width (minimum in feet) Coverage, building (maximum as % of lot area) 80 30 80 30 None

 Coverage, impervious surface (maximum as % of lot area) 70 70 80 None

 YA feet RDS (minimum in t)

-Front 25 20 20 20
+Fro nt 25 20 20 20

-Side - interior 20 None None None
+Side e - interior 20 None None None

-Sid e - corner lot 25 20 20 10
+Side e - corner lot 25 20 20 10

-Rea ar 15 10 10 None
+Rea ır 15 10 10 None

-utting residential trict:
+utting residential rict:

 One-story 20 20 20 10

 Multi-story 20 20 20 20

-(subject to sec tion 14.02.221(b)(2) a and (b)(5)) l
+(subject to sec tion 14.02.221(b)(2) a und (b)(5)) I

-l I

-ST ORAGE
+STO ORAGE

-Insi ide building No storage of merchandise Not more than 25% of the area of any occupancy or 1000 sq. ft. per occupancy (whichever is less); no storage of goods for off-premises sale more than 75% of building area Permitted
+ORAGE ide building No storage of merchandise Not more than 25% of the area of any occupancy or 1000 sq. ft. per occupancy (whichever is less); no storage of goods for off-premises sale more than 75% Permitted

-Out tside Not permitted Not permitted Auto-related uses Screened

-,

-FUSE DISPOSAL NTAINERS (Behind require 14.02.221(b)) red yard; screened Screened 14.02.221(b)
+Insi 0 of the area of any occupancy or 1000 sq. ft. per occupancy (whichever is less); no storage of goods for off-premises more than 75% Permitted

-DISPLAY - outside Not permitted Not permitted Behind required Behind yard; per section 14.02.224(b) required yard
+DISPLAY - outside Not permitted Not permitted Behind required Behind

+yard; per section 14.02.224(b) required yard

+11.02.221 (0)

-- (b) Special standards.
-The following standards shall be applicable in all of the commercial and industrial districts, unless otherwise herein limited. - (1) No building shall hereafter be erected, reconstructed, altered or enlarged for residential use in any of the districts of this division, unless the same is located or to be located on a lot of record, a plat of which was recorded prior to November 12, 1973, and which is subject to restrictive covenants limiting the use thereof to residential purposes. - (2) For a multi-story structure on property adjacent to a residential district, the minimum yard abutting the residential district shall be increased five (5) feet for each story more than one. - (3) Outside solid waste containers shall be screened from public view by a masonry screening device. - (4) Any development in the commercial and industrial districts of more than four (4) acres in gross land area shall be developed under the conditions of section 14.02.271 hereof. - (5) The minimum yard requirements shall be subject to the minimum building separations provided in article 5.02, the fire prevention code of the city.
+(b) Special standards.
+The following standards shall be applicable in all of the commercial and industrial districts, unless otherwise herein limited.

+(1) No building shall hereafter be erected, reconstructed, altered or enlarged for residential use in any of the districts of this division, unless the same is located or to be located on a lot of record, a plat of which was recorded prior to November 12, 1973, and which is subject to restrictive covenants limiting the use thereof to residential purposes.

+(2) For a multi-story structure on property adjacent to a residential district, the minimum yard abutting the residential district shall be increased five (5) feet for each story more than one.

+(3) Outside solid waste containers shall be screened from public view by a masonry screening device.

+(4) Any development in the commercial and industrial districts of more than four (4) acres in gross land area shall be developed under the conditions of section 14.02.271 hereof.

+(5) The minimum yard requirements shall be subject to the minimum building separations provided in article 5.02, the fire prevention code of the city.
 In the event of conflict between the two, the more restrictive provision shall control.